-The SBA’s 7(a) loan program offers startup company owners up to $50,000 in capital, and it is a good go-to for any entrepreneur.
-A quick caveat, though—most of the approved loans only amount to $13,000 on average.
-And while all funding helps, $13,000 just isn’t enough to launch a startup business.
+The SBA’s 7(a) loan program offers startup company owners capital, and it is a good go-to for any entrepreneur.
+Qualifying for an SBA loan requires that you meet the SBA’s standards, including meeting their size standard and having reasonable equity to invest.
 Startup company owners that do manage to secure microloans from the Small Business Administration will almost always have to use the funding as a supplement to a larger source of capital, all the while accruing debt.
 Moreover, it is rather difficult to get a microloan from the SBA, to begin with—the competition for funding is fierce.

 Nonetheless, SBA Microloans through the 7(a) program are a great resource for those that can manage to secure the funding.
 The $10,000+ will help you in your enterprise and it can be a crucial supplement to your other sources of startup funding.

-The allure of the “rewards crowdfunding success story” is one that captivates the imagination of almost every entrepreneur—rather than selling stakes of your budding enterprise or taking out loans, one can simply solicit funds from donors, offering them gifts in return.
+The allure of crowdfunding is one that captivates the imagination of almost every entrepreneur—rather than selling stakes of your budding enterprise or taking out loans, one can simply solicit funds from donors, offering them gifts in return.
 And, more recently, equity crowdfunding, in which angel investors finance a startup in exchange for equity ownership, has become à la mode.

 Crowdfunding may well be the best option for startup company owners that need financing.
 However, conducting a successful crowdfunding campaign is exceedingly difficult.
 While companies like Kickstarter and Indiegogo tout their success stories, half of all business ventures that try to secure funding through such means do not receive any funding at all.